-We deal with a lot of snow.
+We deal with a lot of snow and frigid temperatures.
 A lot of factors can contribute to whether or not winter tires can make a difference.
 Do you need winter tires if you have an SUV with all-wheel or four-wheel drive?
 Are all-season tires good enough?
 It’s important to understand how integral your tires are to safe driving.

 Investing in a set of four snow or winter tires can make a huge difference.
 Most of today’s high-quality winter tires can almost make it seem like you’re driving on dry pavement when you’re actually on a snow-covered road.
 Handling and stopping are noticeably easier with a good set of snow tires.